TugboatQA/docs/getting-started/create-a-base-preview/index.md

 You will generally want to keep your Base Preview up to date with your latest codebase, and a fresh copy of your database, image files, and other assets.
 By default, Tugboat does this every night at 12 am ET.
 To change this, check the Repository Settings.

 Tugboat performs the update by pulling the latest code from git for the branch or Tag the Preview was built from.
 During the update, Tugboat calls the `tugboat-update` target of your [build script](/build-script/index.md).

+> #### Warning::Previews created from Base Previews are not automatically updated.
+> **If my Base Preview is updated, will Previews built from it automatically update with those changes?**
+>
+> No. If a Base Preview is updated, Previews built from it are left alone, and must be rebuilt manually.

 ## Advanced Use Cases